johnlonganecker/libpostal-rest/README.md

 ### Expand and Parse
 `curl -X POST -d '{"query": "100 main st buffalo ny"}' <host>:8080/expandparser`

 Original query is parsed and added with `"type": "query"`.
-All query expansions are parsed and added with `"tpye": "expansion"`
+All query expansions are parsed and added with `"type": "expansion"`

 ** Response **

 ```
 [